sbsce/cyubeVR-VoxelAPI-Modding/README.md

 ![PlaceHouseBlock](https://user-images.githubusercontent.com/38058738/163169898-d87b6653-a6c4-4b51-aff0-0f065be19cc2.gif)

-Both the source code, and the compiled mod ready to be put into your game, for that example is in the `Examples` folder in this repo, called `SimpleHouseGenerator`.
-That mod is also available on the [cyubeVR Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2819425276).
+Both the [source code](https://github.com/sbsce/cyubeVR-VoxelAPI-Modding/blob/main/Examples/Simple%20House%20Generator/Update%2051/APIMods/SimpleHouseGenerator__V1/Mod.cpp), and the [compiled mod ready to be put into your game](https://github.com/sbsce/cyubeVR-VoxelAPI-Modding/tree/main/Examples) for that example is in the `Examples` folder in this repo, called `SimpleHouseGenerator`.
+The mod is also available on the [cyubeVR Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2819425276).

 # Overview of how the VoxelAPI works